 18-20 Degrees Celsius

-For 18-20 Degree Celsius you would likely want a 7mm full suit, those extra 2mm will make all the difference!
+For 18-20 Degree Celsius, you would likely want a 7mm full suit; those extra 2mm will make all the difference!
 Optionally you could go for a 5mm full suit and thermal layer as above and a slightly thicker hood (3-5mm)

 15-17 Degrees Celsius

-A great option here is a Semi-Dry suit which is Wetsuit with improved Neck, Wrist and Ankle seals along with a Dry-Zip to really limit water ingress - It is vital with Semi-Dry suits that the fit is very good!
+A great option here is a Semi-Dry suit, a wetsuit with improved Neck, Wrist and Ankle seals, and a Dry-Zip to limit water ingress - It is vital with Semi-Dry suits that the fit is very good!

 Below 14 Degrees Celsius

-Below 14 Degrees Celsius a Drysuit is recommended, see our article on Drysuits for more information on types and features along with help choosing which is best for you!
+Below 14 Degrees Celsius, a Drysuit is recommended.
+See our article on Drysuits for more information on types and features and help choose which is best for you!

-- How well a suit fits affects how well it insulates you, they should be skin tight to avoid water flushing around the suit.
+- How well a suit fit affects how well it insulates you, they should be skin tight to avoid water flushing around the suit.

-- Repetitive diving (4 dives a day on a liveaboard) takes its toll on your bodies ability to continuously heat itself, its recommended to bring an extra layer incase you start to feel the cold.
+- Repetitive diving (4 dives a day on a liveaboard) takes its toll on your bodies ability to heat itself continuously; it's recommended to bring an extra layer in case you start to feel the cold.

-- Err on the side of caution is you are not sure!
+- Err on the side of caution if you are not sure!
 Being too cold underwater is very unpleasant but being too hot underwater is a rare occurrence.

-- Check the water temperature for your destination at the time of the year you plan to dive, some areas have a large annual temperature variation which will affect the exposure protection required.
+- Check the water temperature for your destination at the time of the year you plan to dive.
+Some areas have a considerable annual temperature variation, affecting the exposure protection required.

-- Some areas have Thermoclines, where the surface temperature may be warm but underwater may be significantly colder - in this case plan your exposure suit for the cooler temperature to avoid discomfort.
+- Some areas have Thermoclines, where the surface temperature may be warm.
+Still, underwater may be significantly colder - in this case, plan your exposure suit for the cooler temperature to avoid discomfort.